What Is Your Attachment Style? Attachment Theory, Explained

 Anxious attachment is also known as anxious-preoccupied attachment, and it generally aligns with the anxious-ambivalent attachment style or anxious-resistant attachment style observed among children.
 Some 19% of adults have the anxious attachment type, according to Hazan and Shaver's research.

 3. Avoidant attachment

 Avoidant attachment style is a form of insecure attachment style marked by a fear of intimacy.
-People with avoidant attachment style tend to have trouble getting close to others or trusting others in relationships.
+People with avoidant attachment style tend to have trouble getting close to others or trusting others in relationships, and relationships can make them feel suffocated.
 They typically maintain some distance from their partners or are largely emotionally unavailable in their relationships, preferring to be independent and rely on themselves.

 Avoidant attachment is also known as dismissive-avoidant attachment, and it generally aligns with the anxious-avoidant attachment style observed among children.
 Some 25% of adults have the avoidant attachment type, according to Hazan and Shaver.

 Fearful-avoidant attachment style is a combination of both the anxious and avoidant attachment styles.
 People with fearful-avoidant attachment both desperately crave affection and want to avoid it at all costs.
 They're reluctant to develop a close romantic relationship, yet at the same time, they have a dire need to feel loved by others.